Openwave boasts of a state-of-the-art Offshore Delivery Center (ODC) that is ISO 27001:2013 and is based out of Chennai, a globally-acclaimed IT hub.

 - Window Server 2003/Linux Server

 With a skilled team of hardware engineers on our team, we work constantly to ensure that our mean time between failure (MTBF) rates are high and loss due to downtimes are low.
 All our systems pack up to three levels of redundancy thereby ensuring uptime even when multiple components fail.

 At Openwave, we are highly sensitive to information security and have an extensively documented security policy that is formulated on the ISO / BS7799 standards.
 We follow a client-centric information security policy, one that ensures confidentiality, integrity, and protection of all assets.
 We make all our information assets to clients and internal teams on a case-by-case basis thereby ensuring utmost privacy.

 - Physical Security

 - Network Security

 - Desktop & Server Security

-- Sonicwall NSA 2400 Firewall has been deployed on all Openwave Internet gateways to control access to the offshore network from Internet
+- We have deployed Sonicwall NSA 2400 Firewall on all Openwave Internet gateways.
+This helps us regulate access to the offshore network.

 - Symantec Firewall at the desktop level